Welcome to Quotation Check – The UK’s leading guide to building costs and charges.

 We first created this page in 2015 and last updated the prices on the

-.
-Don’t forget; this is just of many helpful cost guides on our site.
+Don’t forget; this is just one of many helpful cost guides on our site.
 Check out our full price list here.

 Are you looking to drop a kerb for any of the following reasons?

-- Extend an existing dropped kerb for domestic vehicle access.
+- To extend an existing dropped kerb for domestic vehicle access.

-- A new dropped kerb for domestic vehicle access.
+- A new lowered kerb for domestic vehicle access.

 - Dropping a kerb for industrial vehicle access.

 - A new dropped kerb for wheelchair access.